 YouTube Music — a stand-alone music streaming service from YouTube — exists complete with its own online destination, app, and user base.
 The service first appeared in November 2015.
 Earlier this year, it supplanted Play Music as Google’s main/sole music streaming service.
 Like Spotify and Apple Music, YouTube Music is available in free and paid tiers.
 It’s available in about 95 countries around the world.

 Nevertheless, YouTube Music’s numbers pale in comparison to other music services, at least for now.
-Paid subscribers of YouTube Music total about 30 million, according to Google’s most recent quarterly earnings report.
-However, that’s up significantly from 20 million a year ago.
+Paid subscribers of YouTube Music total about 30 million, according to Google’s most recent data from October 2020.
+However, that’s up significantly from its numbers of 20 million in 2019.
 This means the transition from Google Music to YouTube Music netted YouTube Music 10 million new users in rapid fashion.

 More reading: YouTube Music vs Spotify: Can Google even compete?